Quick Exit

 • Sometimes roughness or rumbliness comes from false fold phonation, when the false folds vibrate along with the true folds.
 That’s another source of heaviness, and it deserves its own deep dive later.

-Now that you know what vocal weight is, let’s look at three ways to explore and change it.
+Now that you know what vocal weight is, let’s explore three simple trans voice training exercises that help you find your balance.

 1. Pitch Slides